Visceral Apps and You

 Man, if that isn't just a visceral app at its finest.
 It’s got build-up and release.
 It’s got destruction.
 It’s got the kinetic and the potential.

 Ok, last example.
-Path is another gorgeous app.
+Path [update: Path died an ignominious death in 2018] is another gorgeous app.
 It’s visually stunning, it’s elegant, it’s the epitome of sweating the details.
 It was one of the first apps to really capitalize on the slide-out-from-the-edge menu.
 It has this rad little clock whose arms spin as you scroll.
 It has parallax.
 But even with all that, when everyone was talking about it, they kept mentioning the same thing.
 That slick little red plus menu in the corner.
 If you’ve used it, you know exactly what I’m talking about.
 Here’s a video if you don’t.

 People love that menu.
 Everyone I know that has ever used Path loves that menu.
 It’s their favorite part of the whole experience.